-- farms, vineyards, and gardens with picnicking spots.
-See "Niagara-on-the-Lake & Niagara Falls" in chapter 11. - Highways 1 and 93 through Banff and Jasper National Parks (Alberta): Also called the Icefields Parkway, this well-maintained wide highway winds through some of the world's most dramatic mountain scenery.
+• Highways 1 and 93 Through Banff and Jasper National Parks (Alberta): This well-maintained wide highway winds through some of the world's most dramatic mountain scenery.
 Take the Bow Valley Parkway, between Banff and Lake Louise, and Parkway 93A between Athabasca Falls and Jasper for slightly quieter peddling.
 Best of all, there are seven hostels (either rustic or fancy) at some of the most beautiful sights along the route, so you don't have to weigh yourself down with camping gear.
+See chapter 14, "Alberta & the Rockies."

-See chapter 14. - Stanley Park Seawall (Vancouver, British Columbia): Vancouver's Seawall surrounds the Stanley Park shoreline on the Burrard Inlet and English Bay.
+• Stanley Park Seawall (Vancouver, British Columbia): Vancouver's Seawall surrounds the Stanley Park shoreline on the Burrard Inlet and English Bay.
 Built just above the high-tide mark, it offers nonstop breathtaking views, no hills, and no cars.
-See chapter 15.
+See chapter 15, "Vancouver."